jachin/much-select-elm/README.md

 The `multi-select` attribute puts the `<much-select>` into multi select mode, which allows the user to select multiple values.

-This is a boolean attribute, so if the `mulit-select` attribute is present, the `<much-select>` will be in mulit-select mode.
-If not, it will be in the defaul single select mode.
+This is a boolean attribute, so if the `mulit-select` attribute is present, the `<much-select>` will be in multi select mode.
+If not, it will be in the default single select mode.

 ##### `multi-select-single-item-removal`

 The `multi-select-single-item-removal` attribute adds buttons to remove individual selected options.
-This only works if the `<much-select>` is in mulit-select mode.
+This only works if the `<much-select>` is in multi select mode.

 This is a boolean attribute, so if the `multi-select-single-item-removal` is present the `<much-select>` will have the selected option removal buttons visible.
 If not, the default behavior is to not show them.